alvaroha1/sehnsucht/README.md

 * MySQL

 ## Installing
- Clone this repository in your computer.
+* Clone this repository in your computer.
- In the command line, enter:
+* In the command line, enter:
- npm install
+* npm install

-*To start
+## To start
-on the front end
+###Front-End
-npm start
+* npm start
-on the back end
+###Bacl-End
-npm run dev
+* npm run dev
-Be sure to have MySQL server running for the database.
+**Be sure to have MySQL server running for the database.

-Additional Features that might be implemented on a later date Tests
+## Additional Features that might be implemented on a later date
+* Tests
-User Management system
+* User Management system
-More relevant metrics
+* More relevant metrics
-Visual Charts
+* Visual Charts

-Tech Stack
+## Tech Stack
-Angular - The frontend framework used
+* Angular - The frontend framework used
-Express- The backend framework used
+* Express- The backend framework used
-MySQL - The database used
+* MySQL - The database used
-IEX API – The main data source used.
+* IEX API – The main data source used.
 At the moment it does NOT require an API Key.

-Contributing
+## Contributing
-Contributions Welcome!
+* Contributions Welcome!

-This is an on-going project and external input and ideas will be gladly recieved!
+* This is an on-going project and external input and ideas will be gladly recieved!

-License
+## License
-This project is licensed under the MIT License, take it, have fun.
+* This project is licensed under the MIT License, take it, have fun.